 - Confirm that the map frame fits entirely within the layout area.

 Mapboards are created using the properties of your .aix file, including the spatial extent, scale, and map projection.
 If the map or map frame in your .aix file is rotated, the mapboard won't appear rotated, but synced layers will align with the data rotation in your artboard.
-To preserve the file association and alignment with the map layers in the artboard, mapboards generated from .aix files are locked and cannot be modified or duplicated.
+To preserve the file association and alignment with the map layers in the artboard, mapboards generated from .aix files are locked and cannot be modified.

 The Compilation window appears, with which you can find and add content.
 The window doesn't display the layers from your .aix file, but when you sync the compiled map into your artwork layers, the added content will be spatially aligned and clipped appropriately.